-That combination boosted net income for the final three months of 2013 to $212 million from $78 million a year earlier.
+The company said Thursday that net income for the final three months of 2013 totaled $212 million, up from $78 million a year earlier.

 Southwest, which also operates AirTran Airways, earned 30 cents per share in the fourth quarter, compared with 11 cents per share a year earlier.

 Excluding special items, Southwest said it earned 33 cents per share.
 Analysts were expecting 29 cents per share, according to a FactSet survey.
 Revenue rose 6.1 percent to $4.43 billion, above analysts' forecast of $4.39 billion.

 While Southwest caught a break on fuel prices, labor costs rose 7.3 percent.

 Southwest shares were up 43 cents, or 2 percent, to $22.20 in trading ahead of Thursday's opening bell.
 Through Wednesday, the shares had gained 90 percent in the past year.
 Investors have been drawn to airline stocks as the carriers have improved their financial performance, helped by stable fuel prices and nearly-full airplanes.

 This is a key year at Southwest, which carries more passengers within the U.S. than any airline, but is smaller than American, United and Delta because it doesn't fly internationally.
 That is expected to change in 2014, as Southwest absorbs routes to the Caribbean and Latin America now operated by its AirTran affiliate.